Riot in Japan – Live!!

 Riot in Japan – Live!! is the second live album by the American heavy metal band Riot, recorded in June 1990 in Osaka and Tokyo, and first released in 1992 by Sony Music Japan.
-It marks the debut by bassist Pete Perez (Karion, Spastic Ink) who replaced Don Van Stavern at the end of the U.S. leg of The Privilege of Power tour.
-This album was taken from Front Of House console mixes by sound man George Geranios.
+It marks the debut of bassist Pete Perez (Karion, Spastic Ink) who replaced Don Van Stavern at the end of the U.S. leg of The Privilege of Power tour.
+This album was taken from Front of House console mixes by sound man George Geranios.
 There was no multi-track recording made.

 In 1999, the album was issued in the U.S. as Live in Japan by Metal Blade Records.
 Both pressings contain a studio version of the Deep Purple classic "Smoke on the Water", recorded at Greene St. Recording in New York during The Privilege of Power sessions and featuring a special guest appearance by The New West Horns.